 Assess your understanding of Coding and Decoding by clicking on this test now.

-Example 2: The code of the word TEACHER may have been TGJECVG.
+Example 2: The code of the word TEACHER is TGJECVG.

 Solution: Here, the basic concept in coding is the same as the earlier one, the only difference is that the code is written in the reverse order.
 Similarly, the difference in the letters of the word and the code may vary.
 E.g. the code for the word TEACHER could have been UGDGMKY, then the letters are moved + 1, + 2, + 3, + 4, + 5, + 6 positions.